GLAS Special: Busy times for Arboricultural Association Ireland

 The association publishes its quarterly ‘Arb Magazine’ for members and also the ‘Arboricultural Journal – The International Journal of Urban Forestry’.

 The Irish branch of the association was established in 1999 and holds a number of events each year for those professionally involved and interested in improving the practice in the informed assessment, conservation and management of Ireland’s landscape tree resource.

-Challenges for the industry include items such as staffing, which we hope will now improve with the launch in 2021 of the new ‘Level 5 Apprenticeship in Arboriculture’ with the first group of qualified apprentices coming out in early 2023 followed hopefully each year after that with more qualified apprentices coming into the workforce.
+Challenges for the industry include items such as staffing, which we hope will now improve with the launch of the Apprenticeship in Arboriculture’ which will hopefully see more qualified apprentices coming into the workforce each year.

 Other issues facing the industry will include climate changes and the management of pest and diseases in our tree population, with the band of these broadening with climate change.
 The biggest one facing the industry at present will be the management and the safety of our Ash tree population with ‘Ash Dieback’ caused by the fungal pathogen ‘Hymenoscyphus fraxineus’, now becoming very visible in the landscape.